PEXANE2/azure-docs.tr-tr/articles/digital-twins/tutorial-facilities-analyze.md

 ---
-title: 'Öğretici: Azure Digital TWINS kurulumundan olayları çözümleme'
+title: 'Tutorial: Analyze events in Time Series Insights - Azure Digital Twins| Microsoft Docs'
-description: Bu öğreticideki adımları kullanarak, Azure dijital TWINS boşluklarınızın Azure Time Series Insights ile olayları görselleştirmeyi ve çözümlemeyi öğrenin.
+description: Learn how to visualize and analyze events from your Azure Digital Twins spaces, with Azure Time Series Insights, by using the steps in this tutorial.
 services: digital-twins
 ms.author: alinast
 author: alinamstanciu